Omarnot2far/churn_Customer_SQL/README.md

-# churn_Customer_SQL
-# power_bi dashboard
+# SQL Work-Book
-# Short PowerPoint Prestation With Key Performance Indicator(KPI)
+1. Sql analysis of churn customres for telecommunication compamny and use power_bi data anlysis using dax, dashboards on the same dataset. including a short PowerPoint Prestation With Key Performance Indicator(KPI) to present to the shareholders.

-# a demo of creating SQL-database, and creating multiple tables and make realtionship between those tables
+2. a demo of creating SQL-database, and creating multiple tables into that database and make realtionship between those tables.